-Taking advantage of a recent conversation with a Cadastral institution that was looking for what to publish their maps, here I summarize the most important thing to return the rescues of the topic to the community.
-Maybe at the time it will help someone who wants to make a decision or ask for geofumed help.
+Taking advantage of a recent conversation with a Cadastral institution that was looking to publish its maps, here I summarize the most important things to return the rescue of the subject to the community.
+Perhaps at the time it will help someone who wants to make a decision or ask for geofumada help.

 The stage was someone, who intended to leave GeoWeb Publisher, Bentley, because he still had a license of Discovery Server, The ancestor of this, back in the dusty years.
 Another reason why they were interested in Bentley is that their mapping is on Microstation Geographics, with VBA applications for construction and maintenance of cadastral maps.

-Previously on the blog (Ugly - Rare As the friend says) We showed how to create a web map service, Using Manifold GIS, as a low-cost alternative.
-I also spoke one day about the benefits of Geoweb Publisher of Bentley as a solution when there is more money.
+Previously on the blog (Ugly - Rare As the friend says) We showed how to create a web map service, Using Manifold GIS, as a low cost alternative.
+I also spoke one day about the benefits of Geoweb Publisher from Bentley as a solution when there is more silver.
 This to give continuity to that old post in which Made comparisons Among several applications for publishing online maps.

-After the conversation we decided to go for MapServer, a topic that I hope to exploit in the coming days.
-By the way, start testing other open source platforms during the rest of the year, but in a web environment.
+After the conversation we decided to go for MapServer, a topic that I hope to exploit in the next few days.
+By the way, start testing other open source platforms for the rest of the year, but in a web environment.

-MapServer is not a GIS application, nor does it even pretend to be, as its page says.
+MapServer is not a GIS application, it doesn't even pretend to be, as its page says.
 It was born as an initiative of the University of Minnesota, hence its logo comes from the confluence of the Minnesota and Mississippi rivers.
-Today is a reference in the web distributed service very distributed, perhaps because of its Anglo-Saxon origin.
+Today it is a benchmark in the widely distributed web map service, perhaps due to its Anglo-Saxon origin.
 As this application there is a wide range -Very wide really-, I like its simplicity, the simplest for new users; All magic is in the handling of the .map file that can be generated from programs like QGis or understand logic to mapscript to exploit languages like PHP, Java, Perl, Python, Ruby or C #.

-More applications are developed on MapServer "Served"Like Chamaleon, Cartoweb, Ka-map and Pmapper.
-These are recommended for users with less code domain, although it is ideal to understand the primitive logic of MapServer.
+More applications are developed on MapServer "ServedSuch as Chamaleon, Cartoweb, Ka-map, and Pmapper.
+These are recommended for users with less code proficiency, although understanding the primitive logic of MapServer is ideal.

 The example shown is that, just an example of the work we are doing now.
 With their permission and aware that this service will be available to the public in a couple of weeks and then they can see it working.